Thiruthuraipoondi: Demographics

+Culture

+Thiruthuraipoondi has many Hindu temples, prominent one being the Chola-era, Bhava Oushadeeswara or Piravi Marundeeswarar Temple dedicated to Lord Shiva.
+Lord is worshipped as Gajasamharamurti.

+Idol theft

+The idol of Nataraja belonging to the temple is believed to have been stolen and smuggled abroad sometime after 1957, when it was last seen during a record-keeping exercise by the French Institute of Pondicherry.
+The Idol Wing of the Tamil Nadu Criminal Investigation Department (IW-CID) has traced it to the Freer Gallery of Art in the United States.

 Politics

 Since 1971, Tiruthuraipundi assembly constituency has been consistently voting for Communist Party of India.
 This is one of few constituents in Tamil Nadu, that is a bastion for communist parties in Tamil Nadu.
 G. shri Palaniswamy, of CPI, has won this constituent, four straight elections, from 1989 to 2001.
 He won this constituent in 1991, which made it one of handful of constituents, that was won by a party other than ADMK/Congress, that year.

 Tiruthuraipundi comes under the Nagapattinam (Lok Sabha constituency).
-The current Member of Parliament from the constituency is Dr.k.gopal from the ADMK From 1957, the Nagapattinam parliament seat was held by the Indian National Congress for 4 times during 1957–1961, 1962–67, 1991–96, and 1996–98 elections.
+The current Member of Parliament from the constituency is M. Selvarasu from the CPI.
+From 1957, the Nagapattinam parliament seat was held by the Indian National Congress for 4 times during 1957–1961, 1962–67, 1991–96, and 1996–98 elections.
 CPI won the seat for 5 times during 1971–77, 1977–80, 1989–91 elections.
 DMK won 4 times during 1980–84, 1999–2004, 2004–09 and 2011 elections.
 ADMK won the seat once during 1984–89.